 Middleware is a cloud-native observability platform that also supports Infrastructure monitoring.
 The tool provides the DevOps team with real-time visibility into on-premises and cloud deployments.
 It also allows teams to view the overall health status of their infrastructure by monitoring applications, processes, servers, containers, events, databases, and more.

-The tool also has container infrastructure monitoring capabilities that allow you to monitor your Kubernetes or Docker applications, making it a full-stack Infrastructure monitoring tool.
+The tool also has container infrastructure monitoring capabilities that allow you to monitor your Kubernetes or Docker applications, making it a full-stack infrastructure monitoring tool.

 Features that make Middleware one of the best DevOps tools: